jimfinnis/angort/README.md

 This will build the executable in build/cli/angort.
 You can install by copying this into a binary directory, or just run it from there.
 You will need to install the libedit dev files, but that's the only dependency.
 (Why not GNU readline?
 The GPL, that's why.)
+This can be done with
+    sudo apt install libedit-dev

 ##Immediate mode